9

 02 VW ID Buzz RT 2023 gentle corner

-The success of the design of the ID Buzz can be judged on several different bases, so let’s start with the obvious one: is it a worthy modern successor of the Type 2?
+The success of the ID Buzz's design can be judged on several different levels, so let’s start with the obvious one: is it a worthy modern successor of the Type 2?

 The car’s outline and its primary design features – oversized VW roundel on the bonnet, almost full-length glasshouse, evocative styling of the D-pillar – are references to its ancestor executed neatly and studiously enough to make the effect land without the car becoming a laboured pastiche.